 Appearance: Garnet is a transparent stone and can have inclusions within it.
 Garnet’s light transmission properties can range from the gemstone-quality transparent specimens to the opaque varieties which are used for industrial purposes such as abrasives.
 The mineral’s luster is categorised as vitreous (glass-like) or resinous (amber-like).

-Moh's Scale Hardness: Ranges from 6.5 to 7 depending on the type.
+Moh's Scale Hardness: Garnet ranges from 6.5 to 7 depending on the type.
 For example, almandine, pyrope, spessartine, and tsavorite are on the harder side while demantoid is a bit softer.
 Garnets are stable to light and chemicals however they can be attacked by hydrofluoric acid.
 It is recommended that this gemstone is cleaned with warm soapy water.

 Sourced: Scotland, Russia, Madagascar, Arizona, Argentina, Brazil, Australia, South Africa, Burma, Switzerland, Sri Lanka, Germany, Italy, Finland, Mexico, Pakistan, Tanzania, Kenya.

 Garnet is believed to have many spiritual properties.
-It is said to revitalises, purify and balance energy, bringing serenity and or passion as appropriate.
+It is said to revitalise, purify and balance energy, bringing serenity and or passion as appropriate.
 Garnet is also said to inspire love and devotion as well as alleviate emotional disharmony.
-It has been known as the stone of commitment - There are many antique engagement rings that contain Garnet for this reason.
+It has been known as the stone of commitment - there are many antique engagement rings that contain garnet for this reason.

 The birthstone of January is also thought to strengthen the survivial instinct, bringing courage and hope to seemingly hopeless situations.

 As garnet comes in many forms, each is thought to have their own properties.
 Take a look at some examples below!

 The January birthstone is said to regenerate the body and stimulate the metabolism, thought to regenerate spinal and cellular disorders as well as reenergising the blood, heart and lungs.